tuutti/php-klarna-ordermanagement/README.md

 );
 $capture_id = 'capture_id_example'; // string | Capture id
 $order_id = 'order_id_example'; // string | Order id
 $klarna_idempotency_key = 'klarna_idempotency_key_example'; // string | This header will guarantee the idempotency of the operation.
 The key should be unique and is recommended to be a UUID version 4.
 Retries of requests are safe to be applied in case of errors such as network errors, socket errors and timeouts.
+Input values of the operation are disregarded when evaluating the idempotency of the operation, only the key matters.
 $body = new \Klarna\OrderManagement\Model\UpdateShippingInfo(); // \Klarna\OrderManagement\Model\UpdateShippingInfo

 try {